icub-tech-iit/documentation/docs/icub_starter_kits/first_steps.md

-# ICUB UNPACKING AND INSTALLATION
+# iCub Unpacking and Installation

 ### 1. Open the box